slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 They are dangerous company and ruinous confidants.' -- Balthasar Gracian 22th*

 <!--
+> *'It is easier to forgive an enemy than to forgive a friend.' -- William Blake*
 > *'Respect was invented to cover the empty place where love should be.' -- Leo Tolstoy*

 - Everyone loves you when you’re a winner.
 But you know who your true friends are when you’re still a nobody.